BillyND/mongoose-url-query/README.md

 # mongoose-url-query

-A simple, URL-based MongoDB query toolkit for Node.js.
+A simple, URL-based Mongoose query toolkit for Node.js.
 Parse filters from URL query strings, build aggregation pipelines, and fetch paginated data with ease.

 **Perfect for:** REST APIs, Remix, Next.js, Hono, Express, and any framework that uses Request objects.